-Chicago is home to awe-inspiring museums, iconic architecture, and world-famous sites — and you can explore them all from the comfort of your home.
-These digital resources allow you to experience Chicago in a new way, from virtual tours to digitized art collections.
-Check back regularly as we add more experiences and don’t miss our new virtual Chicago events.
+Chicago is home to awe-inspiring museums, iconic architecture, and world-famous sites — and you can explore them all without leaving your living room with virtual tours and experiences.
+These digital resources allow you to experience Chicago in a new way, from our home to yours.
+Check back regularly as we add more experiences.

 Art Institute of Chicago

 The Art Institute of Chicago is known for their astounding collection, which includes some of the most famous paintings on the planet.
 And more than 40,000 of their works have been digitized in high-resolution, so you can explore them from the comfort of your own home.
 A good place to start is with some of the museum’s essential works — zoom in to see each tiny dot in a A Sunday on La Grande Jatte or admire the brushstrokes in Monet’s Water Lilies.

 The Museum of Contemporary Photography is the world’s premier college art museum dedicated to photography.
 Located within the Columbia College Chicago’s Loop campus, the museum is home to more than 15,000 objects by over 1,500 artists.
 Their digital collections showcase photographs from the MoCP permanent collection that have been selected by artists, curators, and students.

 In the heart of the city’s vibrant Pilsen community, the National Museum of Mexican Art showcases more than 3,000 years of Mexican art and culture.
 The free museum is home to one of the country’s largest Mexican art collections, with a 10,000-piece permanent collection that celebrates the rich diversity of Mexican art across centuries.
 This virtual tour walks you through the museum’s colorful galleries, where you can view paintings, pottery, textiles, and more.